LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-doc-standards.md

 It's best to check syntax before pushing changes, which means rendering Markdown into HTML that is hopefully close to what Github produces.
 Here are three ways of doing that:

 * The Makefile and support files in bin/ uses Pandoc to render the GFM to HTML in /tmp .
+Just type 'make
 * The excellent [Editor.md](https://github.com/pandao/editor.md) does a great job of rendering, as can be seen at [The Online Installation](https://pandao.github.io/editor.md/en.html) .
 You can paste GFM into it and see it rendered, WYSIWYG-style.
 You can download the HTML for
 Editor.md and run it locally.
 (Editor.md is also an editor, and it adds its own features, but you don't need to use it for that.)